Consuming Goods and Services

 Potential avenues: favouring quality over quantity, buying used, consuming less, buying locally, applying the 3 R’s (reduce, reuse, recycle), bartering, etc.

-[In French only] “Achète-toi une vie” [buy a life], an educational kit created by the youth wing of the consumer organization Option consommateurs.
+“Achète-toi une vie” [buy a life] (in French only), an educational kit created by the youth wing of the consumer organization Option consommateurs.
 This kit is designed for 14- to 21-year-olds and includes an information guide as well as exercises, educational video capsules, and excerpts of short films by youths.
 Young people can use this kit to discover what their needs are and how they can use this knowledge to better control their personal finances and their life.